spiceai/spiceai/docs/criteria/connectors/rc.md

 #### Schema Inference

+Support for schema inference in a connector is classified as:

+- ✅: Full coverage.
+The connector supports native schema inference.
+- ⚠️: Partial coverage.
+The connector does not support native schema inference, but it requires no inference (e.g. static schema, etc).
+- ❌: No coverage.
+The connector does not support native schema inference, and typically infers schema from the first row of results.

+##### Full Coverage

 - [ ] The schema for data returned from queries is determined using a native CLI/library method provided by the connector.

+##### Partial Coverage

+- [ ] The connector does not support native schema inference, but it requires no inference.

+##### No Coverage

+- [ ] The connector does not support native schema inference.

 #### Federation